SAP-samples/teched2022-DA180/exercises/ex6/README.md

 ## Optional Add-on exercises<a name="subexAddOn"></a>

 ## Score and debrief model
-Using the Unified Classification-SCORE method, we can benchmark and test our models generalization against data completely unseen during model development.
+Using the __Unified Classification-SCORE method__, we can __benchmark and test our models generalization__ against data completely unseen during model development.
 ````Python
 # Test model generalization using the test data-subset, not used during training
 scorepredictions, scorestats, scorecm, scoremetrics = hgbc.score(data=.fillna('missing').head(100) , key= 'uuid', label='STATION_CLASS',